skyegallup/combat-cubed/README.md

     - e.g. instant damage potions affect enemies; instant healing potions affect teammates
     - Can be applied to slings
     - Only one level, like Infinity
+  - [ ] Recovery: decreases shield recovery time by 10/15/20%
+    - Can be applied to shields
+    - Levels I-III (decrease scales with level)